 My name is Luis Morgado.
 I graduated from the Technical University of Lisbon in 1992.
-Later my education was upgraded with a postgraduate Master's in Architectonic Contemporary Culture (1998) and a Ph.D. at IST (Technical Superior Institute) in Architectural Wood Design (2016).
+Later my education was upgraded with a postgraduate Master's in Architectonic Contemporary Culture (1998) and a PhD at IST (Technical Superior Institute) in Architectural Wood Design (2016).

-I believe that Architecture deals with concepts, spaces, and forms, but the architect’s job is about understanding people’s needs and finding the best solutions to answer them.
+Architecture deals with concepts, spaces, and forms, but the architect’s job is about understanding people’s needs and finding the best solutions to answer them.

 Holistically, architecture should focus on design quality.

 Architects must balance theoretical and technical knowledge.
 Academic research must be oriented to be applied at the office.
 Theoretical skills and design skills are both needed in the studio.
-The quality we want to offer is based on a set of tools that we have to master: culture, project methodology, work discipline, construction science knowledge, analytical skills, and an eye for good design.
+The quality we want to offer is based on a set of tools we must master: culture, project methodology, work discipline, construction science knowledge, analytical skills, and an eye for good design.
 I believe these can make a difference.